• Skip to primary navigation

 • Preheat your oven to 200°C/180°C(fan)/400°F/Gas 6.

-• Add 1 kg Butternut squash, 1 tablespoon Olive oil, 0.5 teaspoon Cinnamon and 1 pinch Sea salt and black pepper to a roasting tray.
+• Add 1 kg Butternut squash, 1 tablespoon Olive oil, 0.5 teaspoon Cinnamon and 1 pinch Sea salt and ground black pepper to a roasting tray.
 Mix so all the cubes are coated and roast for 30 minutes.

 • Add the roasted butternut squash to a blender and blend until smooth.